Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 › Far better for evaluating the realistic investor experience over time.

 Let us make this concrete with a scenario that plays out more often than most investors realise.
-Imagine two equity funds, both with exactly 10 years of history.
+We compare two equity funds using both CAGR and 3-year rolling returns over a 10-year period.

 FUND A The Consistent Compounder